-How can you tell that it might be time for a?
+How can you tell that it might be time for a website redesign?

 In 2014, internet usage on mobile devices surpassed desktop usage, which means more people are visiting your website via their smartphone or tablet than their computer.
 A mobile-friendly website is no longer a nice option—it’s a necessity.
 You need users to have the same experience regardless of how they are reaching you.
 We humans are an impatient, demanding bunch, present company included, and if we’re not seeing what we want to see as quickly as we’d like to see it, we’re bouncing.
 Guilty as charged.